MoJabeen/Dev-Notes/Svelte.md

 ## Introduction

 Javascript based framework, the app is built *declaratively* by using components.
 The components combine markup, styles and behaviours.
+Using the DOM (document object model) to dynamically access and update content.

 Using an application framework like SvelteKit allows you to build the entire app. **Components** can be also be shipped as standalone packages.